Badgerati/Pode.Web/docs/Tutorials/Elements/Button.md

 ## Dynamic

 A dynamic button is one that takes a custom `-ScriptBlock`, and when clicked will invoke that logic.
-You can run whatever you like, including output actions for Pode.Web to action against.
+You can run whatever you like, including actions for Pode.Web to action against.

 When using a dynamic button you can also supply a `-DataValue`, which is a way of supplying a special value/identity when the button is clicked.
 If supplied, this value is available in your scriptblock via `$WebEvent.Data['Value']`.